-Charles Green was editor of National Journal since 1999.
+Charles Green served as editor of National Journal from 1999 to 2013.
 During his tenure, National Journal and its reporters won numerous awards, including the National Magazine Award, the National Headliner Award, the Gerald R. Ford Award, the Military Reporters and Editors Award, the Aldo Beckman Award, the American Graphic Design Award, the Sigma Delta Chi Award, and an Editor & Publisher award for online journalism.

 Green joined National Journal in 1997 as deputy editor after 17 years in the Knight Ridder Washington bureau.
 At Knight Ridder he covered Congress, the White House, politics, and social issues before becoming a news editor and coordinating the bureau’s coverage of the 1996 presidential election.